nesrak1/AssetsTools.NET/README.md

 }
 ```

 Note that the original AssetsTools uses RGBA output instead of BGRA output.
-In the future I'll probably add a flag to support choosing which order the output is in.
+There is currently no way to output in RGBA at the moment, so you'll just need to swap the r and b bytes yourself for now.

-If you're parsing the texture manually or have the bytes some other way, you can use TextureFile.GetTextureDataFromBytes to decode a texture from bytes, a texture format, and size without having to create a TextureFile manually.
+If you're parsing the texture manually or have the bytes some other way, you can use `TextureFile.GetTextureDataFromBytes` to decode a texture from bytes, a texture format, and size without having to create a TextureFile manually.

-### Extracting classdata.tpk and cldb.dat

-The easiest way to get a classdata.tpk is to download it from the zip in the releases section.

-The original UABE comes with a classdata.tpk that you can use with this library.
-However, some newer types are missing (2019.3+).
-To get a cldb.dat (classdata snapshot for one unity version), you can do so from the `Options->Edit Type Package` dialog in UABE.

-## Hmms 🤔

-### Why does AssetsView.NET or my program with AssetsTools.NET crash when reading a specific type

-Most likely a minor version update changed a field or two and broke the reader.
-You can check if that's the issue by attempting to open the asset in UABE.
-If it shows up blank or shows an error message, that's probably the issue.
-There's not much you can do unless you can generate a new cldb somehow or reading the asset manually with the `AssetsFileReader`.

-### Does AssetsTools.NET work for versions below Unity 5.5

-Unity versions 5.0-5.4 are in testing at the moment.
-If you have a problem with reading/writing drop an issue so we can fix it.

-### Does the library have a way to extract assets

-Extracting assets into non-serialized formats (like `obj`s, `wav`s, etc.) is not supported by the library.
-I have no plan to write any extractors for them as they are not part of the original library, and as mentioned, there are already other tools that can do that.

-### Do I need Mono.Cecil

-Only if you're using MonoDeserializer.

-### Some other issue or need help

-Create a github issue and I will try to get back to you when I can.
+### Class database

+All assets are deserialized using a class database (.dat).
+Each class database includes all fields of most types from a minor release of unity (2018.1, 2018.2, etc.) All supported unity databases are stored in a class package (.tpk).
+There are updated class packages in the release zips.

+#### Licensing

+All versions up to 2019.3 are from UABE's original classdata.tpk file which is included under the BY-NC-SA license which is non-commercial.
+All versions starting at 2019.4 and up come from TypeTreeDumper.

+I personally include the tpk in the release of the program and mention it being under BY-NC-SA.
+If you know the game you are using is 2019.4 and up, you can remove the older versions in UABE's type package editor and you won't have to worry about it.
+If you're using older unity versions and you don't want to chance it, it may be better to ask the user to [manually download the tpk themselves](https://github.com/DerPopo/UABE/files/4618273/classdata.with.2019.3.9.fix.zip) or create your own cldb with [TypeTreeDumper](https://github.com/DaZombieKiller/TypeTreeDumper).
+But IANAL, and I don't exactly know what the rules are with including it with differently licensed software.

+If you're wondering "why not just use AssetStudio's code", it's for two big reasons.
+AssetStudio's code is hardcoded c# that would be hard to port over to AssetsTools' format.
+Also, AssetStudio supports a smaller number of types (~40 at time of writing) vs over 200 of AssetsTools' that can easily be generated for new versions.

+### Noooo it's not working!!

+If you're experiencing crashes, it could be many things.
+If it crashes on file open, the format version may be too new or it could be encrypted (check AssetStudio to see if it can load the file).
+If it crashes on asset deserialization, a minor unity version may have changed an asset and you'll have to figure out what changed on your own (again, check with AssetStudio to see if it can open the asset).
+If you have any questions, open an issue or ask on the discord.

 # AssetsView

 AssetsView is a viewer for assets files.
 Rather than being targeted toward extracting assets, AssetsView can view the raw data of assets.
 It improves on UABE by being easier to navigate with gameobject tree views and much more.

 ![AssetsView](https://user-images.githubusercontent.com/12544505/73774729-1f823380-474a-11ea-8e14-ce89691e63df.png)

-## Hmms 🤔

-### "Can't display monobehaviour data until dependencies are loaded"?

-Run File->Update Dependencies.
-This check is just there to make sure that the script that the MonoBehaviour needs can be loaded.
-Eventually, you would only need to load the file that has the script file.
-For bundles that have type trees (most likely), you can safely ignore this message for now.

 ### Follow Reference button in GameObject Viewer?